TikTok influencer, 21, dies in skydiving accident

 “The jumper was a welcomed recent addition to the skydiving community and will be missed amongst the student’s new friends and fellow jumpers of Skydive Toronto Inc.,” the company wrote.
 “The team at Skydive Toronto Inc. has been profoundly affected by this accident as they have refined their student training program for over 50 years.”

-The 21-year-old was transported to a local hospital where she was pronounced deceased, police said.
+Pardzai was pronounced dead after being taken to a local hospital, police said.

-Pardazi was a student at the University of Toronto, where she was studying philosophy, CTV reported.
+Pardazi attended the University of Toronto, where she was studying philosophy, CTV reported.
 Friends told the outlet she was previously a semi-finalist in the Miss Canada pageant.

 Pardazi also had roughly 95,000 followers on TikTok, where she often posted about philosophy and thought experiments.